 Jurassic.
-Zuni deposition in the central midcontinent was initiated during the Late Jurassic, generally coincident with the eastward encroachment of the Sundance Sea.
+Zuni deposition in the central midcontinent was initiated during the Late Jurassic, generally coincident with the eastward encroachment of the "Sundance Sea."
 The maximum eastward extent of this epeiric sea is not known, and much of the preserved Jurassic sequence in Kansas, Nebraska, and central South Dakota is apparently of nonmarine origin.
-Except for structurally preserved outliers in north-central Iowa (Fort Dodge Gypsum), Jurassic strata in the central midcontinent occur entirely in the subsurface.
-Few stratigraphic studies have been undertaken on these strata and correlations remain uncertain.
+Except for structurallypreserved outliers in north-central Iowa (Ft.
+Dodge Gypsum), Jurassic strata in the central midcontinent occur entirely in the subsurface.
+Few stratigraphic studies have been undertaken on these strata, and correlations remain uncertain.
 Nevertheless, the Jurassic of Nebraska-Kansas, which reaches thicknesses in excess of 60 m, shares its closest similarities with the upper Sundance-Morrison interval of Wyoming (Condra and Reed, 1943; Merriam, 1955, 1963).
-The Kansas Jurassic consists primarily of sandy shale, commonly containing anhydrite and cherty beds in the lower part and limestone beds in the upper part (Merrian, 1955, 1963).
-Sandstones also occur within the Jurassic interval across Kansas, Nebraska, and South Dakota; sandstone beds are more abundant to the east in Kansas (Merrian, 1955, 1963).
+The Kansas Jurassic consists primarily of sandy shale, commonly containing anhydrite and cherty beds in the lower part and limestone beds in the upper part (ibid.).
+Sandstones also occur within the Jurassic interval across Kansas, Nebraska, and South Dakota; sandstone beds are more abundant to the east in Kansas (ibid.).
 As suggested by Brenner (1983), "cratonic siliciclastic sources may have continued supplying nearshore settings along the eastern margin of the epeiric sea as they shifted eastward during the Oxfordian."
 As such, Jurassic sediments in the central midcontinent probably were deposited as a complex series of nonmarine fluvial and nearshore marine facies.
-The abundance of anhydrite in the lower part of this interval suggests that tidal-flat or nearshore restricted-marine settings were associated with Late Jurassic transgression along the eastern margin of the seaway.
+The abundance of anhydrite in the lower part of this interval suggests that tidal flat or nearshore restricted-marine settings were associated with Late Jurassic transgression along the eastern margin of the seaway.

-The economic Fort Dodge Gypsum of Iowa overlies Mississippian and Middle Pennsylvanian strata, and is preserved within a structural depression along the Northern Boundary Fault of the MRS. These Jurassic strata occur over 450 km east of the present Jurassic edge.
-The Fort Dodge Gypsum contains Late Jurassic palynomorphs (Cross, 1966), and may have been deposited in a marginal marine basin (Bard, 1982).
-A possible late Jurassic red bed and dolomite interval with minor gypsum (Hallock red beds) also occurs east of the Jurassic edge in northwestern Minnesota (Mossler, 1978).
+The economic Ft.
+Dodge Gypsum of Iowa overlies Mississippian and Middle Pennsylvanian strata, and is preserved within a structural depression overlying the Northern Boundary Fault of the MRS. These Jurassic strata occur over 450 km east of the present Jurassic edge.
+The Ft.
+Dodge Gyspum contains Late Jurassic palynomorphs (Cross, 1966), and may have been deposited in a "marginal marine basin" (Bard, 1982).
+A possible late Jurassic redbed and dolomite interval with minor gypsum ("Hallock redbeds") also occurs east of the Jurassic edge in north-western Minnesota (Mossler, 1978).
 These occurrences suggest that considerable erosional stripping of Jurassic strata occurred prior to burial of the Jurassic edge beneath Cretaceous sediments.

 Cretaceous.
-Cretaceous strata in the central midcontinent were deposited in the eastern margin area of the north-southtrending Western Interior Seaway.
-Cretaceous sedimentation in this area was controlled by several factors including: 1) the rise and fall of sea level, and hence base level in fluvial systems. during five major transgressive-regressive cycles; 2) relative rates of terrigenous clastic influx from eastern and western source areas; and 3) the distribution of structural and paleotopographic features, most notably the Transcontinental Arch, Sioux Ridge, Precambrian uplands of Minnesota, and Wisconsin Dome (Witzke and others, 1983).
+Cretaceous strata in the central midcontinent were deposited along the eastern margin area of the north-south trending Western Interior Seaway.
+Cretaceous sedimentation in this area was controlled by several factors including: 1) "the rise and fall of sea level, and hence base level in fluvial systems, during five major transgressive-regressive cycles;" 2) relative rates of terrigenous clastic influx from eastern and western source areas; and 3) the distribution of structural and paleotopographic features, most notably the Transcontinental Arch, Sioux Ridge, Precambrian uplands of Minnesota, and Wisconsin Dome (Witzke et al., 1983).
 Cretaceous deposition in the central midcontinent area was apparently initiated during transgression of the Albian Kiowa-Skull Creek marine cycle.
-Albian marine shale facies (Kiowa and Skull Creek shales) spread eastward into central Nebraska and Kansas and eastern South Dakota.
-Correlative nearshore and nonmarine sandstone deposits are known in Kansas and eastern South Dakota, and a portion of the lower Dakota fluvial sandstone sequence in eastern Nebraska and western Iowa may have aggraded as base levels rose during the Kiowa-Skull Creek cycle (Witzke and others, 1983).
-Easternderived, terrigenous, clastic sediments prograded westward across the central midcontinent area during the regressive phase of this marine cycle.
+Albian marine shale facies (Kiowa, Skull Creek Sh) spread eastward into central Nebraska and Kansas and eastern South Dakota.
+Correlative nearshore and nonmarine sandstone deposits are known in Kansas and eastern South Dakota, and a portion of the lower Dakota fluvial sandstone sequence in eastern Nebraska and western Iowa may have aggraded as base levels rose during the Kiowa-Skull Creek cycle (ibid.).
+Eastern-derived terrigenous clastic sediments prograded westward across the central midcontinent area during the regressive phase of this marine cycle.